vasu31dev/playwright-ts/README.md

   expectElementNotToContainText,
 } from '@AssertUtils';
 import { INSTANT_TIMEOUT, STANDARD_TIMEOUT } from '@Timeouts';

-await expectElementToBeVisible(logoutButton(), 'Login should be successful', {
+//asserting elemnt to be visible await expectElementToBeVisible(logoutButton(), 'Login should be successful', {
   timeout: STANDARD_TIMEOUT,
 });

-await expectElementToBeHidden(signInButton(), 'signInButton should not be displayed');
+//asserting element to be invisible await expectElementToBeHidden(signInButton(), 'signInButton should not be displayed');

-await expectElementToHaveText(successfulMessage(), 'Login is successful', {
+//asserting element to have the text await expectElementToHaveText(successfulMessage(), 'Login is successful', {
   ignoreCase: false,
   message: 'Login should be Successful',
 });

-await expectElementNotToBeChecked(agreeCheckbox(), {
+//asserting check box is not checked await expectElementNotToBeChecked(agreeCheckbox(), {
   timeout: INSTANT_TIMEOUT,
 });